pandas-dev/pandas/doc/source/contributing_docstring.rst

 The short summary is a single sentence that express what the function does in a concise way.

-The short summary must start with a verb infinitive, end with a dot, and fit in a single line.
-It needs to express what the function does without providing details.
+The short summary must start with a capital letter, end with a dot, and fit in a single line.
+It needs to express what the object does without providing details.
+For functions and methods, the short summary must start with an infinitive verb.

 **Good:**

 .. code-block:: python

     def astype(dtype):
+        """
-        """Cast Series type.
+        Cast Series type.

         This section will provide further details.
         """